fmuecke/ExeBundle/README.md

 Documentation evolves together with the releases.

+## Technology

+- Platform: Windows
+- Language: C++
+- No runtime dependencies
+- No kernel drivers
+- No executable rewriting at runtime

 ## Licensing & Usage

 ExeBundle is proprietary software.

-✅ Free usage is permitted for:
+Free usage is permitted for:
 - Private, non-commercial use
 - Educational use
 - Commercial evaluation and testing purposes (PoC, compatibility checks)

-⚠️ A **commercial license** is required for:
+A **commercial license** is required for:
 - Production use
 - Operational or revenue-generating workflows
 - Distribution to customers